AdWords Trademark Policy - Resellers and Informational Sites

 Why do you have this policy?We believe the right approach is to give users more choices and access to as much information as is relevant to their search or interest.
 This policy balances the needs of our users while ensuring that competitive uses of the trademark in ad text continue to be reviewed and removed per our trademark policy.

 Is this a global policy?
-What countries or regions are affected?This policy only applies in the US, the UK, Ireland, and Canada; it affects ads that target those countries only.
+What countries or regions are affected?This policy only applies in Australia, New Zealand, the US, the UK, Ireland, and Canada; it affects ads that target those countries only.
 No other countries or regions are affected by this policy.

 Does this policy impact natural search results?Absolutely not.
 The order of Google's natural search results is automatically determined by several factors including our PageRank algorithm.
 The AdWords program has no impact upon natural search results.